In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 Microgreens are packed with nutrients; they contain more vitamins and minerals than their mature counterparts.

-Though they’re popularly known as “vegetable confetti,” due to their use as garnish in fancy restaurants, there’s a lot more to them than their ability to visually spruce up an otherwise bland plate of food or sandwich.
+Though they’re popularly known as “vegetable confetti” due to their use as a garnish in fancy restaurants, there’s a lot more to them than their ability to visually spruce up an otherwise bland plate of food or sandwich.

 The Nutritional Advantages of Microgreens